 2. Plan to stay there for the weekend as you will have lots of options to explore in the city

 3. The city hosts a lot of fun events like New Year’s bash, Christmas Eve celebration, musical events, dance competitions, adventure and camps for children.
 Sports tournaments, football leagues and water sports activities.

 4. Make sure to get the information about these events and then visit to enjoy them as well.

 The development of Lavasa has been marred by controversies over the last few years.
 Owing to this, Lavasa has changed dramatically.
 Once a lively town, the place now seems to be in a bad state.
 A number of lakeside shops and eateries have shut down. maintenance is also not quite up to the mark.

-At the end, I just want to say that if you do find yourself in Lavasa, don’t be disappointed.
-Try to make the most of your stay in the city. , Go out, drive, enjoy nature, explore new places, meet new people, make new friends after all Bike trips are all about enjoying and making use of it.
+In the end, I just want to say that if you do find yourself in Lavasa, don’t be disappointed.
+Try to make the most of your stay in the city. , Go out, drive, enjoy nature, explore new places, meet new people and make new friends after all Bike trips are all about enjoying and making use of it.
 Sometimes solo rides are better but sometimes it’s better to go out with friends.